inventory optimization and management inventory optimization and management

 Inventory Optimization and Management

 When it comes to optimizing inventory, the questions are many: What is the right level of inventory?
 At what point in the supply chain do we keep inventory?
 How do we know what is optimal?
-Are we prepared for seasonal shifts?
-Are we prepared for “black swan” or unforeseen events?
+Are we prepared for seasonal shifts and “black swan” or unforeseen events?

-Enterprises that follow a conventional single-stage, single-item inventory optimization model that looks at each SKU and stock location will be out –of step—and perhaps out of stock—in today’s global, interconnected business operations landscape.
-The result: frequent stock-outs, overstock, unhappy customers and blocked working capital.
+Enterprises that follow a conventional single-stage, single-item inventory optimization model that looks at each SKU and stock location will be out of step — and perhaps out of stock — in a global, interconnected business landscape.
+The result: frequent stockouts, overstock, unhappy customers and blocked working capital.

 Our Approach